stevenjgibbons/LEOPACK-2022-revision/README.md

 lib, bin (added 2022-10-18: made to contain the libraries and graphics code binaries on compilation)

+gprograms (source code for each of the GRAPHICS programs)

+programs (source code for each of the non-graphics programs: these need to be compiled with the subroutine libraries and are not self-contained like the stand-alone codes in the directories LEOPACK_xxxx )

 (Programs for the linear onset of thermal convection)
 =====================================================